harshitvasu/just-notes/modern-history/spectrum-5.md

 (the valley was actually evacuated only in January 1908).
-Significance Only China gained in the end out of the whole affair because the Anglo-Russian convention of 1907 130 ✫ A Brief History of Modern India provided that the two great powers would not negotiate with Tibet, except through the mediation of the Chinese government.
+Significance Only China gained in the end out of the whole affair because the Anglo-Russian convention of 1907

+provided that the two great powers would not negotiate with Tibet, except through the mediation of the Chinese government.
 However, Curzon’s policy counteracted all Russian schemes